-V-Ray course for 3ds Max users, teaching skills for producing high-quality, high-resolution images and animations for your designs.
+V-Ray training for 3ds Max users, teaching skills for professional quality, photo-realistic images from your designs.

 V-Ray is the renderer of choice across the world.
-It is used widely in architecture, interior design, film, and a wide-range of other industries.
+It is used widely in architecture, interior design, film, and many other industries.

-Our 3ds Max – Rendering with V-Ray course provides a thorough grounding in the use of V-Ray.
+3ds Max – Rendering with V-Ray training provides a master class in the use of V-Ray.
 Sessions include:

 - Lighting an interior with real and artificial light.